hugolz/cdn/readme.md

 ## Status
-Paused for now as it was a porject for work but i don't need it for now
+Paused for now as it was a project for work but i don't need it for now

 ## Roadmap